Applications open for 2025 ExploreAg STEM camps

 “I love going into the classroom and doing hands-on experiments.
 We’re introducing scientific terms to the students and teaching curiosity to these kids.
 I’ll run into kids at the store and they always say ‘That’s the chick lady,’” Linscott laughed.

 Now, thanks to a grant from the Ohio Farm Bureau Foundation, twice as many third graders will be able to participate in ChickQuest.
-This year, the foundation awarded Jefferson County Farm Bureau a $3,000 Action & Awareness Grant for the program.
+The foundation awarded Jefferson County Farm Bureau a $3,000 Action & Awareness Grant in 2017 for the program.
 The funds will pay for an incubator in every third grade classroom in the county.
 That works out to 33 classrooms in 14 elementary schools.

 “This is your county Farm Bureau funding at work,” Linscott said.
 “We’re teaching both children and parents where their food comes from and the science behind it.
 The kids love it.
 One of the first things they ask when starting third grade is ‘When do we get the chicks?’”